Well-designed telehealth programs can improve health care access and outcomes.

 This expectation for more convenient care, combined with the ever growing burden on medical professionals (especially primary care providers) have led to the rise of telemedicine as an increasingly trusted means of accessing healthcare.

-This remote model of care effectively moves the medical consultation between doctor and patient out of the examination room and onto a digital platform — solving for the complications that geography can pose.
+This remote model of care effectively moves the medical consultation between healthcare practitioner and patient out of the examination room and onto a digital platform — solving for the complications that geography can pose.

 The Felix approach is more than that.
 In addition to the anytime/anywhere benefit, there is added discretion using the platform, as some may find it awkward or uncomfortable to talk about their personal health face-to-face.
 Also when you complete an online assessment for a specific ailment (ie. birth control) on Felix, you’re taken through a personalized and highly tailored experience developed by some of Canada’s top medical specialists and pharmacologists.

-Even though you’re not interacting with a doctor in real-time, a Felix doctor reviews your request and the platform offers you the ability to securely message them with any questions or concerns you may have.
-And the same goes for the doctor — they can reach out to you to follow up on anything that will help them make their decision about your treatment.
+Even though you’re not interacting with someone in real-time, a Felix healthcare practitioner reviews your request and the platform offers you the ability to securely message them with any questions or concerns you may have.
+And the same goes for the practitioner — they can reach out to you to follow up on anything that will help them make their decision about your treatment.

-The Felix model doesn’t just benefit the patient: it’s better for doctors, clinics, and the broader Canadian healthcare system.
-We at Felix believe it can help alleviate the immense pressure doctors are facing and reduce wait times for those who need in-person attention the most.
+The Felix model doesn’t just benefit the patient: it’s better for healthcare practitioners, clinics, and the broader Canadian healthcare system.
+We at Felix believe it can help alleviate the immense pressure healthcare practitioners are facing and reduce wait times for those who need in-person attention the most.